-- One out of four children struggle with reading and learning because of undiagnosed child vision problems.
+- One out of four children struggles with reading and learning because of undiagnosed child vision problems.

-- It is estimated that over 60% of problem learners have undiagnosed vision problems.
+- It is estimated that over 60% of struggling learners have undiagnosed vision problems.

 - 80% of learning in the classroom is visual.

 - The majority of the vision problems that interfere with reading and learning are very treatable.

 - Seeing clearly (“20/20”) is just one of 17 visual skills critical to academic success.

 The American Federation of Teachers acknowledged the vital role that vision plays in our children’s education and that:

 “Even the most gifted students will struggle academically if they have trouble seeing the blackboard or focusing on a book.
 A tremendous amount of learning happens visually, so proper vision care is crucial to helping students reach their full potential.”